Coronavirus - if you're worried about working

 If you're not already furloughed, you can ask your employer if they'll furlough you.
 You’ll be paid 80% of your normal pay up to a maximum of £2,500 a month.

-You should tell your employer if you have a health condition that means you’re ‘clinically vulnerable’ - you can ask your employer to furlough you.
-You can check if you’re clinically vulnerable on GOV.UK.
+You should tell your employer if you have a health condition that means you’re ‘clinically extremely vulnerable’.
+Government guidance says you can ask your employer to furlough you - find out how the scheme works.

 If your employer agrees to furlough you, find out how the scheme works.